Council ready for Winter

-The council's fleet of 24 gritters is on hand to be deployed for when the road temperatures require them, with salting taking place whenever road temperatures near freezing.
+Last winter, the crews were deployed 81 times and distributed 7,836 tonnes of salt, with 59,130 miles of roads treated.
+Equipment is normally deployed when the road temperatures require them, with salting taking place whenever road temperatures near freezing.

 Salt is usually used on roads after the evening peak of traffic or before the morning rush, as late evening and early morning are the most likely times that frost and ice affect road surfaces.
-All key routes in Wiltshire receive precautionary salting when ice is forecast, including motorways, trunk roads and class A and B roads.
+When the weather is below zero, the council focuses on its A and B roads, while other roads are only treated during prolonged periods of cold weather.

-The council has 13,000 tonnes of salt in stock, strategically placed throughout the county in six storage sites.
-It also has weather stations in key areas that provide real-time information and assist in producing accurate forecasts to ensure gritters are sent out at the right time.
+The council has 12,000 tonnes of salt in stock, placed throughout the county in six storage sites.
+Weather stations positioned in key areas across the county will closely monitor the weather 24/7, providing real-time information to help engineers produce accurate forecasts, ensuring that gritters are sent out at the right time.

-You can report any winter road or salt bin issues under the weather emergency section of the MyWilts online reporting or via the MyWilts App, available to download from the App Store (Apple) and Google Play (Android).
+People can report any winter road or salt bin issues under the weather emergency section of the MyWilts online reporting service.